Learn to create differentiated, personalized, and custom worksheets for your classroom with AI. Easily customizable and printable using Monsha.

 worksheet: [insert_URL]

 Keep in mind that different AI chatbots have varying limits and capacities for reading external URLs and files, and there’s always some kind of text limit in place.
-A good workaround is to summarize your source material using one of the tactics outlined here, then ask ChatGPT to work with that summary.
+A good workaround is to summarize your source material using ChatGPT, then work with that summary.

 Use the following text-excerpt as a source and reference of the worksheet: